in28minutes/in28minutes-initiatives/The-in28Minutes-TroubleshootingGuide-And-FAQ/readme.md

 - spring-boot:start and spring-boot:stop to manage the lifecycle of your Spring Boot application (i.e. for integration tests).
 - spring-boot:build-info generates build information that can be used by the Actuator.

-##### Devtools helps me to restart the server automatically.
+### Q :  Devtools helps me to restart the server automatically.
 But, I have a problem.
 The browser page is not auto refreshed.

 Devtool helps the server pick up the change automatically.
 However, you have to refresh the page manually to execute a new request.